quii/learn-go-with-tests/mocking.md

 ## Mocking

 The tests still pass and the software works as intended but we have some problems:
-- Our tests take 6 seconds to run.
+- Our tests take 4 seconds to run.
 Every forward thinking post about software development emphasises the importance of quick feedback loops. **Slow tests ruin developer productivity**.
 - We have not tested an important property of our function.

 We have a dependency on `Sleep`ing which we need to extract so we can then control it in our tests.

-We want to assert that after every count we `Sleep` for a second.

 If we can _mock_ `time.Sleep` we can use _dependency injection_ to use it instead of a "real" `time.Sleep` and then we can **spy on the calls** to make assertions on them.